 Looking for a wellness boost?
 One of the top free things to do in Curaçao is to head to the east end of the island.
 Here, you’ll find the vast fields of aloe plants that Curaloe harvests to make their excellent skincare, health, and beauty products.
 Due to its arid conditions Curacao produces some of the best quality aloe on the planet.

 While there, take a free self-guided tour and watch a video to see how the process of extracting the gel works.
-There is also a Curaloe shop on site.
+There is also a Curaloe shop on site where you can pick up some aloe, one of the most popular souvenirs in Curacao.
 You can purchase their high quality products island-wide and online, too.

 14. Hang Out at a Secret Kiteboarder’s Beach

-When it comes to outdoor adventure, St. Joris Baai on the island’s eastern tip is a lovely, off-radar spot for a picnic, a hike, or a mountain bike ride.
+When it comes to outdoor activities, St. Joris Baai on the island’s eastern tip is a lovely, off-the-beaten-path spot for a picnic, a hike, or a mountain bike ride.
 There are also a few trails carved out around the seawater lake.

 You can also watch the island’s best kiteboarders doing their tricks and giving lessons, as the conditions are the best on Curacao.
 The colourful kites flying free in the sky might even inspire you to take a lesson yourself!